StevenStevenSteven3/Oranges/README.md

 ## Where do they come from?
-Oranges grow on trees
+Oranges grow on trees.

 ## What do I do with them?
-You can eat them, use them in recipes, give them to your friends, or make an orange necklace.
+You can eat them, use them in recipes, or give them to your friends.